belyakov-am/video-streaming/README.md

 # video-streaming

-This repo will contain implementation of a simple video streaming service.
+This repo will contain implementation of a simple video streaming service.🐺